Flexyduck/flexyduck.github.io/README.md

         - To do this, if you are using **GitHub Desktop**, save your Markdown Resume to your new cloned repository's local directory, then label this your resume as *Initial Commit* in the GitHub App and then "Push" this commit to your repository. ![]( https://github.com/Flexyduck/flexyduck.github.io/blob/main/Gifs/initialcommit.gif )
         - If you are using **command line** (Terminal or Command Prompt), navigate to your directory where the resume is stored (preferably a new one), and initialize that directory as a GitHub repository by inputting:
         <br> `git init -b main`
-        After you do that then, you commit the directory to repository and label that commit as *Initial Commit* then "Push" these commits to your repository.
-You can do this by inputting the folowing into the command line:
+        <p>After you do that then, you commit the directory to repository and label that commit as *Initial Commit* then "Push" these commits to your repository.
+You can do this by inputting the folowing into the command line: </p>
          <br> `git add . && git commit -m "initial commit"`

 4. #### Configuring your input.html file